-Form the Strategic Planning Committee
+Form a Strategic Planning Committee

 Most organizations develop some type of a Strategic Planning Team or Committee (SPC) to oversee and coordinate the overall strategic planning process.
-The SPC often convenes after the THD has decided to go forward with strategic planning.
-The SPC is likely to be who completes the readiness assessment activities described in the previous section, and will be tasked with identifying stakeholders and engagement strategies, identifying and reviewing information and data sources, and determining the strategic planning process and timeline.
-If the THD is developing the strategic plan for purposes of public health accreditation, the Accreditation Coordinator may have a key role in coordinating and facilitating these activities in support of the SPC.
+The SPC should convene soon after the TPHD has decided to go forward with strategic planning.
+The SPC members are likely to be the ones who complete the readiness assessment activities described in the previous section, and will be tasked with identifying stakeholders and engagement strategies, identifying and reviewing information and data sources, and determining the strategic planning process and timeline.
+If the TPHD is developing the strategic plan for purposes of public health accreditation, the Accreditation Coordinator may have a key role in coordinating and facilitating these activities in support of the SPC.

-PHAB requires participation of governing body members or representatives in the guidance provided for Measure 5.3.1
+PHAB requires participation of governing body members or representatives in the guidance provided for Measure 5.3.1.

-The SPC is typically a minimum of five members and no more than twelve, depending on the size of the organization.
+The SPC is typically a minimum of five members and no more than twelve, depending on the size of the organization, to ensure sufficient representation without developing a burdensome process that can occur with larger groups.
 An eight-member committee typically is a manageable size for ensuring the work is accomplished.
-SPC membership usually includes representatives from Tribal Leadership (such as Tribal Council or the Health Oversight Committee), executive directors, administrators, and influential staff representing various parts of the THD.
+SPC membership usually includes representatives from Tribal Leadership (such as Tribal Council or the Health Advisory or Oversight Committee), executive directors, administrators, and influential staff representing various parts of the TPHD.
 While limiting the size of the SPC may be challenging, other opportunities to engage key stakeholders in the strategic planning process do exist, and are discussed in the next section.
 The SPC can help determine other stakeholders to involve and the best way to involve them, with appropriate input from the leadership and staff.